mamurak/predictive-maint/docs/image-detection-inference-demo-setup-v2.md

   - push the results to your own OpenShift based Object Store S3 implemenation
 - retrieve images from your webcam feed in realtime and push them to your Kafka Streaming service

-Your instructor will paste URL from which you pull the virtual box in the web meeting chat.
-Open that URL to begin the download.
+Hit this URL to download the virtual box
+# TODO ADD DROPBOX URL

+Delpending on your internet speead, this can take several minuites.
+Once it's complete unzip the file.

-### Prerequisite 2 - a Red Hat Account
+### Prerequisite 3 - a Red Hat Account
 Next, if you don't already have one, set up a free Red Hat Account - where the SaaS service, Red Hat OpenShift Service for Apache Kafka (RHOASAK) is located.
 Do that at **https://console.redhat.com**.
 Logout

-### Prerequisite 3 - an OpenShift cluster, a Username and an OpenShift project to work in
+### Prerequisite 4 - an OpenShift cluster, a Username and an OpenShift project to work in
 You instrutor will supply these to you in the Web Meeting Chat.
 We'll refer to these below as
 ```
 OPENSHIFT_CLUSTER_URL